Sometimes I just have a feeling of restlessness. There are other moments where I feel like there’s a load of bricks on my chest.

 My anxiety does not build even though it can be stressful; it is transformed into positive energy.

 What does that mean for you?
 Not everyone has a daughter or family they can become consumed with.
-Still, you can get lost in anything that you enjoy!
+Still, you can get lost in any relationship!

 This enjoyment will combat any persisting anxiety.

 Step 1 teaches us to be in the moment.
-However, there must be an emphasis on finding a hobby or activity that inspires you.
+However, there must be an emphasis on finding a hobby, activity, and more importantly a relationship that inspires you.

-Positive feelings will void your anxiety and inflate your enthusiasm triumphing over stress.
+Positive feelings will cancel out your anxiety and inflate your enthusiasm triumphing over stressors.
 This is key to beating anxiety with mindfulness for the long term.

 Whether you choose to use medication or not, you can conquer anxiety with mindfulness.
 Creating positive energy is the central tool!